nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials.md

 {{#> panel type='secondary' match_height='true'}}
 ### HOWTO: Contribute to an Extension
 </br>
-This tutorial explains how to add a small "News" feature to your Nuxeo Platform for enabling News content publishing at workspace level, using only Nuxeo Studio.
+This tutorial explains how to create an XML extension in Nuxeo Studio, with the Nuxeo CLI and how to override a Nuxeo contribution.

 </br>
 [Discover&nbsp;<i class="fa fa-long-arrow-right" aria-hidden="true"></i>]({{page version='' space='nxdoc' page='how-to-contribute-to-an-extension'}})